Jhanak: Filming

 The shooting of the series began in September 2023.
 It was primarily based in Kashmir and Kolkata, and some initial episodes were shot in both locations.

 Nawab had learned to row a shikara within two days for the role of Jhanak.

 Release

-In June 2025, A promo for the 20 year leap was released featuring Riya Sharma and Arjit Taneja as new leads, respectively playing Jhanak and Rishi.
+In June 2025, a promo for the twenty-year leap was released featuring Riya Sharma and Arjit Taneja as new leads, respectively playing Jhanak and Rishi.
+Taneja quit the show in September 2025, and was replaced by Rajveer Singh and the show's runtime extended to 45-minutes and shifted to 11.00 pm (IST).